 Do I need to visit my nearest branch to send a transfer?

 No. While it’s possible to send Citibank Global Transfers and international wire transfers at select bank locations, you can also make Citibank international money transfers online with your Citibank online banking account.

-Can I set up a recurring wire transfer?
+Can I set up a recurring wire transfer with Citibank?

-While you can set up a recurring transfer for domestic wire transfers, this option is not available when you are sending money overseas.
+While you can set up a recurring domestic wire transfers with Citibank, this option is not available for overseas transfers.

 Can I send money in a foreign currency?

 Yes.
 However, the exchange rate will include a fee charged by Citibank for the currency conversion.